Home - Bookapy Book Preview

 “I did wonder, as you weren’t even breathing hard after the pounding you gave me,” Darras chuckled.

-“Yes, the ‘greater me’ made sure of that,” she smiled as she placed sandwiches on the table between them as well as another tankard of beer for Darras.
+“Yes, the ‘greater me’ made sure of that,” she smiled as she placed sandwiches on the table between them and another stein of beer for Darras.

 “So, what advantages will I have over there?’ he asked.
 “Oh, weaknesses too, naturally.”

-“Main advantage will be you’re a little bit stronger than most Humans you’ll meet, faster reaction times too,” Erren replied thoughtfully.
+“The main advantage will be you’re a little bit stronger than most Humans you’ll meet, and faster reaction times too,” Erren replied thoughtfully.
 “You will be poison resistant, see in the dark quite well, have good hearing and be able to recover rapidly.”

-“No, just a wee bit better than most Humans,” she smiled.
+“No, just a little better than most humans,” she smiled.
 “Dwarves, Orcs and Lizardmen will be stronger, Elves quicker and with faster reaction times.”

 “So, five main Kingdoms?”